SichangHe/CS401/HW3/README.md

 ![Screenshot of The Deployed Dashboard Visited Locally](dashboard_screenshot.png)

+The percentage of memory caching and outgoing traffic bytes are stable, while the moving average CPU utilization fluctuates, as expected.

 ## Task 3: Serverless Runtime

-The serverless runtime at `runtime` is a drop-in replacement for the original runtime, with dependencies managed using [Poetry](https://python-poetry.org/).
+The serverless runtime at `runtime/` is a drop-in replacement for the original runtime, with dependencies managed using [Poetry](https://python-poetry.org/).
-The Docker build file is bootstrapped using `docker init` like before, and is largely based on [a comment in a Poetry issue](https://github.com/orgs/python-poetry/discussions/1879#discussioncomment-7284113).
+The Docker build file is bootstrapped using `docker init` and built using `docker compose build` like before, and is largely based on [a comment in a Poetry issue](https://github.com/orgs/python-poetry/discussions/1879#discussioncomment-7284113).
 The image is on DockerHub, named `sssstevenhe/cs401-hw3-runtime`.